[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 6.3 Testing

-Please run the "KPIScriptAgg Quarterly Aggregation (Office Script · Deterministic)" tool and display the returned aggregation result text as-is (without processing) in a code block.
+Please execute the "KPIScriptAgg Quarterly Aggregation (Office Script · Deterministic)" tool and display the returned aggregation result text as-is (without processing) in a code block.

-On the first run, allow the connection to Excel Online (Business) (this is a connection using your own credentials).
+On first run, allow the connection to Excel Online (Business) (connection using the person's own credentials).

-In my environment, the agent called the flow and the CSV returned by Office Script came back as-is.
+In my environment, the agent called the flow, and the CSV returned by the Office Script was returned as-is.
 The values match the pass criteria from Chapter 4.

 1st run.
-After allowing the connection to Excel Online, the flow ran and the aggregation CSV returned by Office Script (CloudNova +20.0%, StreamForge +10.2%, Datapeak +12.4%) came back as-is
+After allowing connection to Excel Online, the flow was executed, and the aggregation CSV returned by the Office Script (CloudNova +20.0%, StreamForge +10.2%, Datapeak +12.4%) was returned as-is.

 Running it again with a new request returned exactly the same values.
-Since the pre-written script runs as-is, the results are naturally stable.
+Since it executes the pre-written script as-is, the results are stable, as expected.

 2nd run.
-Running the same tool returned exactly the same CSV as the 1st run.
-Unlike the code interpreter, the code is never regenerated
+The same tool was executed, and exactly the same CSV as the 1st run was returned.
+Unlike the code interpreter, the code is never regenerated.

-On the 2nd run, results were returned within about ten seconds of sending, well within the agent flow response time constraint (synchronous response times out at 2 minutes, recommended within 100 seconds; details in the next chapter).
+The 2nd run returned results within a dozen seconds of sending, well within the agent flow response time constraint (synchronous response times out at 2 minutes, recommended within 100 seconds; details in the next chapter).

-The strength of Office Script is not "no time limit" but rather the ability to execute fixed code the same way every time.
-The deterministic aggregation in this case is inherently lightweight and was well within the default synchronous response time (about ten seconds).
+The strength of Office Script is not "no time limit" but rather the ability to execute fixed code exactly the same way every time.
+The deterministic aggregation in this case is inherently lightweight and fit comfortably within the default synchronous response (a dozen seconds).

-Both the code interpreter and Office Script, in production, involve the agent calling an "agent flow" as a tool (the verification in this article was done in test chat, but actual operation goes through a flow).
+Both the code interpreter and Office Script will, in production, have the agent call an "agent flow" as a tool (while the verification in this article was done in the test chat, actual operation goes through flows).

-When an agent flow is called as a tool, it defaults to a synchronous response.
-A synchronous response means the agent waits on the spot for the flow's response.
-Since the agent can't wait indefinitely, it fails if it exceeds 2 minutes.
-Furthermore, Respond to the agent recommends a response within 100 seconds.
+When an agent flow is called as a tool, it defaults to synchronous response.
+Synchronous response means the agent waits in place for the flow's response.
+Since the agent cannot wait indefinitely, it fails if it exceeds 2 minutes.
+Furthermore, Respond to the agent recommends responding within 100 seconds.

 By default, an agent or app initiates an agent flow that fails if it takes longer than two minutes to respond to the calling agent or app.